akinmustafa/awesome-unity-games/README.md

 ### Vehicles & Racing
 - [Arcade Vehicle Controller](https://github.com/mrgarcialuigi/Arcade-Vehicle-Controller) — A 3D arcade vehicle controller template.
 - [Hill Climb Racing Clone](https://github.com/stevecox1964/Happy_Wheels_Clone) — A Hill Climb Racing clone made with Unity.
+- [Mario Kart Clone](https://github.com/Ishaan35/Unity3D-Mario-Kart-Racing-Game) — A Mario Kart Racing clone made with Unity.

 ### Something Wrong?
 Feel free to open an issue or let me know on Discord.

+### Supporting
+Leave a star on the repository if you want to support my work and appreciate the work put into this repository.